 The Center for Teaching Effectiveness offers TAMUK faculty a variety of resources in support of their professional development.
 These include workshops on effective teaching strategies; a library of print materials and videos; sample tenure and promotion portfolios; teaching awards; and funding for travel for conference presentations.

 Workshops are offered periodically and are open to all TAMUK faculty.
 Topics include service learning; cooperative learning; active learning strategies; and avoiding plagiarism, among others.
 These workshops are led by faculty who have knowledge of and experience in the topic.
-The following workshops are being offered in Fall 2012.

 - “Prevent Plagiarism with Turnitin” 3:00 PM, Thursday, September 26, 2013